cozykeys/cozykeys/content/keyboards/ergo87.md

 Having used an Atreus62 as my daily driver for over a year, the biggest complaint I had was the inner-most thumb keys, which I find to be uncomfortably placed.
-The Ergo87 moves these keys to a spot that is much easier to press comfortably without moving the entire hand.
+The Bloomer moves these keys to a spot that is much easier to press comfortably without moving the entire hand.

 TODO: Insert an image here with a comparison to the Atreus62 of width between